ocaml/dune/doc/advanced-topics.rst

   it is linked as part of a driver or meant to add a ``-ppx`` argument to the compiler, choose the former behavior

+Note that Dune does not read *installed* ``META`` files for libraries distributed with the compiler (as these files are not installed by the compiler itself, but installed by `ocamlfind`, and are not always perfectly accurate).
+Instead Dune uses its own internal database for this information.

 Dynamic loading of packages with findlib
 ========================================